pjamespz/SCHOOL-intro-sorts/README.md

 ## Peyton Politewicz and Connor McManigal

-### Implementing and comparing MergeSort, QuickSort, InsertionSort, ShellSort, BucketSort, RadixSort, BinaryInsertionSort, and QuickSort Median of Medians
+- Implemented MergeSort, QuickSort, InsertionSort, ShellSort, BucketSort, RadixSort, BinaryInsertionSort, and QuickSort Median of Medians
+- Compared time complexity of each on truly random generated arrays and almost sorted generated arrays at sizes 1000, 2000, 4000, 8000, and 16000